Updated August 2026 · Verified against Canadian Heritage guidelines

 What kinds of arts organizations qualify?

-Registered non-profit organizations that professionally present arts festivals or performing arts series.
+Not-for-profit organizations incorporated federally or provincially, provincial/territorial/municipal institutions (including agencies and public educational institutions that present to the public), and Indigenous institutions and organizations.
+Federal departments and agencies are the only excluded government level.
 Sole proprietors, for-profit producers, and informal collectives must partner with or incorporate as a non-profit to apply.

 What's the realistic award size?